novatel/novatel_oem7_driver/README.md

 1. Install Docker, add the user you intend on using to the 'docker' group.
 For example:
    1. Add the current user to the 'docker' group: `sudo usermod -aG docker ${USER}`
    1. Apply the membership changes to the current session: `su - ${USER}`
-1. From the base directory of the repository, create container for the desired ROS architecture and distro, e.g. Jazzy:
+1. From the base directory of the repository, create container for the desired ROS architecture and distro, e.g. Kilted:
-   `./docker/run.sh -r amd64 jazzy`
+   `./docker/run.sh -r amd64 kilted`
    Note: only amd64 and arm64v8 architectures are supported at this point.
 1. From within your docker container, use standard ROS2 tools, like colcon.
 1. Alternatively, use the build.sh script.